What To Do If Halifax Has Refused Your Mortgage

 • You’re applying through a ‘Buy for University’ scheme

-• Using an income projection as your latest year’s accounts if you’re self-employed
+• Using an income projection as your latest year’s account if you’re self-employed

 • Evidence of excessive gambling in your financial history